DC Ranch: A Storied History

-It all began early in the 1900s only a few years after nearby Fort McDowell closed, signaling an end to the unfortunate “Indian Troubles” of the late 1800s.
+It all began early in the 1900s only a few years after nearby Fort McDowell closed.
 The army moved out and the railroads and speculators moved in, promoting land almost free for the taking.
 Prospects for success and good health attracted entrepreneurs like E.O.
 Brown to the little agricultural town on the desert that was Scottsdale at the turn of the century.

 In the spirit of that final frontier, Brown, a businessman who arrived from Wisconsin in 1901, laid claim to land that would grow over two generations into 43,000-acre DC Ranch.